SAoME/gb-toolbox/README.md

 * **v0.08:** Refactored and optimized shortcodes code to work on pages with several forms (ex: submit pages).
 * **v0.09:** Textarea size optimizations moved from JS to CSS.
 * **v0.10:** Remove placeholder shortcodes.
+* **v0.11:** Add a few optimizations to the Flagged Submissions table including links to submission profile, history and withhold conversation.